 This should be for explorative research that generates new knowledge about materials, devices or processes.
 This may lead to ground-breaking findings as well as practical benefits for your organisation.

-Innovate UK issues competitive calls each year focused on various themes for industry-led academic collaboration.
+Innovate UK, part of UK Research and Innovation, issues competitive calls each year focused on various themes for industry-led academic collaboration.
+All proposals must be business focused.

 Under the umbrella of the SMART suite of programmes, Welsh Government provides support to Welsh business and research organisations to commercialise new products, processes and services developed through research, development and innovation processes.
 These programmes include: